-This mainboard provides a non-boxed 686 (PII) CPU retention set to secure the CPU on this board.
+This board provides a non-boxed 686 (PII) CPU retention set to secure the CPU to the board.
 Follow the steps below to secure this type of CPU on to your motherboard.
 These steps are the same for both Slot 1 CPUs.
+In case you use only one CPU you will have to use the termination card that came with the board, we advise you to insert your CPU into slot #1 and insert the termination card into slot #2.